NEW YORK (AP) -- It was a stock market squeaker.

 Financial analysts expect S&P 500 earnings per share to increase 5.6 percent for the fourth quarter, and 9.8 percent for all four quarters of the new year, according to S&P Capital IQ.
 Revenue growth for both periods is expected to be half the earnings growth.

 Stocks were also pushed higher Wednesday by some encouraging economic reports.

-A Federal Reserve survey of business confidence in the New York region rose.
-The Fed's "Beige Book" survey showed economic growth remained healthy in most regions, helping bolster the belief that the U.S. economy will grow faster in the coming months.
+A separate report from the Federal Reserve found that economic growth remained healthy in most regions of the country, helping bolster the belief that economic growth will pick up in the coming months.
 The report followed one on Tuesday showing strong retail sales during the holiday season.

 Two so-called safe-have assets fell on the positive economic news.
 Bond prices fell, pushing the yield on the 10-year Treasury note up to 2.89 percent from 2.87 percent on Tuesday.
 Gold fell $7.10, or 0.6 percent, to $1,238.30 an ounce